Jul 16, 20255 min read...

 How We Use This at SynergyBoat

-- gRPC for internal service communication across our AI agent infrastructure, where performance and schema contracts matter.
+• gRPC handles internal service communication across our AI infrastructure, where performance and schema contracts matter.